Alejogb1/job-board/blog-data/accessdynamiclanguagecom-data-structure-usage.md

 Now for some useful resources to learn more I'd recommend "Introduction to Algorithms" by Thomas H Cormen et al this book is your go to bible when dealing with data structure algorithms and complexity issues and another great book is "High Performance Python" by Micha Gorelick and Ian Ozsvald this one is all about using Python efficiently especially when dealing with data this book helped me a lot so check them out

-Okay so to summarize choose the right data structure for the job think about your operations if you are doing lots of lookups use dictionaries or sets if you want order then use lists use data classes or named tuples to structure your data avoid deep nesting when possible and remember that optimizing is always a process and you might have to refactor your data as your project grows because it probably will so you should expect that but with the proper data structure things will be way simpler
+ so to summarize choose the right data structure for the job think about your operations if you are doing lots of lookups use dictionaries or sets if you want order then use lists use data classes or named tuples to structure your data avoid deep nesting when possible and remember that optimizing is always a process and you might have to refactor your data as your project grows because it probably will so you should expect that but with the proper data structure things will be way simpler